Understanding the Process of Custom Home Building

 There are laws guiding the erection of new buildings and in order not to incur the wrath of the law, it is important that you find out as much as you should about existing limitations.
 This way, you can ensure that any of the builders you have chosen to work with will not infringe on any of these laws.

 If you are not sure, you can always speak with an attorney to avoid any last minute surprises.
-A reputable potential home builder is also conversant with most of the building and remodeling laws and as such, might also be of help in telling you more about restrictions.
+A reputable potential home builder is also conversant with most of the building and remodelling laws and as such, might also be of help in telling you more about restrictions.

 4) Set A Realistic Budget: